-Advertising expenditures are expensed as incurred, and approximated \$313,315 and \$9,041 during the years ended December 31, 2019 and 2018 respectively.
+Advertising expenditures are expensed as incurred, and approximated \$313,300 during the years ended December 31, 2019.

 Use of Estimates

 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.